apatel66/skyscanner-api-website/README.md

 - User cannot make the departure month earlier than the current month and they cannot make the returning month earlier than the departure month

-- If no flights show up,  a "No Results" message should appear
+- If no flights show up,  a "No Results" message should appear, instead of nothing

 ### Bugs/Things to Improve
 - Let the user input a city or airport code (with autocomplete)